PhD New Student Requirements

 Office—You will need the ability to use Microsoft Office PowerPoint, Word, and Excel.

-Note: Office and other Microsoft products are available to students through CougTech at substantial discounts.
+Note: Office 365 is provided with your WSU account.
+Other Microsoft products are available to students through CougTech at substantial discounts.

 Other General Software—